-James J. Tedesco, III Bergen County Executive
+James J. Tedesco, IIIBergen County Executive

-Bergen County Executive James J. Tedesco, III was elected in 2014 and joined the NJTPA Board in 2015.
+Tedesco, III was elected in 2014 and joined the NJTPA Board in 2015.

 He previously served on the Bergen County Board of Commissioners (2014) and as the mayor of the Borough of Paramus (2003-2010).
-Prior to being elected mayor, he was a councilman (2000-2002).
+Prior to being elected mayor, he was a councilman (2000- ergen County Executive James J.

 County Executive Tedesco has been a longtime volunteer firefighter.
 He joined the Paramus Fire Department in 1976 and has twice served as Chief.
 He has also held several community volunteer leadership positions with emergency management, youth sports, and non-profits.

 Since taking office, County Executive Tedesco, who was re-elected in 2018, has focused on improving quality of life and services for county residents while also creating greater efficiency and effectiveness throughout county government.